thesis

 The papers to be included in my doctoral dissertation.

-Building Intelligent, Gaze-aware Programming Environments for Better Accessibility, Interactivity, and Productivity
+Building Gaze-aware Programming Environments

 Included Papers